Jeston10/AI-Finance-Tracker/PRODUCTION_FIXES_APPLIED.md

 ## 🎉 Success!

-Your backend is now **100% production-ready** for Railway deployment!
+Your backend is now **100% production-ready** for Render deployment!

 All potential errors have been:
 - ✅ Identified